williballenthin/ida-graph-exporter/README.md

 ## What?

-An IDAPython script for IDA PRo that allows to export a function as rendered in the graph view to an interactive HTML page.
+An IDAPython script for IDA Pro that allows to export a function as rendered in the graph view to an interactive HTML page.
 The pure Python plugin retrieves relevant information from the currently focused graph view and embeds them into the page.
 The HTML page can then be loaded into a web browser to be rendered.